msenselab/distractor-control-in-autism/README.md

 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made

-## Contact

-For questions about the data or analysis, please contact:

-[Contact information]

 ## Acknowledgments

 This research was conducted by MSense Lab and NEVIA Lab.